 The Pollinator Housing Project (2011 - ongoing)

 The Pollinator Housing Project revolve around building homes for pollinators such as honey bees, wild bees, bumble bees and butterflies.
-Honey bees are great pollinators, however recent studies have shown that wild pollinators such as solitary bees, bumble bees and butterflies often are more important for efficient pollination.
+Honey bees are great pollinators, however recent studies have shown that wild pollinators such as solitary bees, bumble bees and butterflies often are even more important for efficient pollination.
 Unfortunately honey bees are having a tough time and many species of wild pollinators are on the decline.

 "If backyard bugwatchers become engaged with the interactions they see in their gardens, they might become stronger advocates for keeping highway medians herbicide-free, for assuring that only biological control agents are used to manage pests on food crops and for establishing corridors linking protected areas." - The Forgotten Pollinators, S. L. Buchmann and G. P. Nabhan

 At the spring farming day at Hästa gård (a public farm in Stockholm) we made houses for solitary bees by drilling holes in pieces of wood from trees that had been cut down at the farm.

 The Pollinator Housing Project has been shown at Hästa gård (SE) in May 2012 and at Färgfabriken (SE) in November 2012 - March 2013 and at Eggeby gård from 2014.